-- We extract sentences (green) as a summary of the full document - The summary on the left is a subset of the summary on the right. - Consider adding a new (blue) sentence to each of the two summaries. - The marginal (incremental) benefit of adding the new (blue) sentence to the smaller (left) summary is no more than the marginal benefit of adding the new sentence to the larger (right) summary. - diminishing returns ↔ submodularity
+- The summary on the left is a subset of the summary on the right. - Consider adding a new (blue) sentence to each of the two summaries. - The marginal (incremental) benefit of adding the new (blue) sentence to the smaller (left) summary is no page than the marginal benefit of adding the new sentence to the larger (right) summary. - diminishing returns ↔ submodularity